Pylons/pyramid/docs/tutorials/wiki/authorization.rst

    :language: python

-We import :data:`~pyramid.security.Allow`, an action that means that permission is allowed:, and :data:`~pyramid.security.Everyone`, a special :term:`principal` that is associated to all requests.
+We import :data:`~pyramid.security.Allow`, an action that means that permission is allowed, and :data:`~pyramid.security.Everyone`, a special :term:`principal` that is associated to all requests.
 Both are used in the :term:`ACE` entries that make up the ACL.